darenlee/SimulinkARDroneTarget/README.md

 The provided Simulink blocks allow you to read all the sensors and both cameras on the AR Drone 2.0.
 You can also control the motors to make the AR Drone 2.0 hover.

 ## Before you can use this toolbox
-1. Download and install MATLAB 2016a X64 or higher
+1. Download and install MATLAB R2016a or higher for Windows.
 2. Install a C compiler.
 You can evaluate `mex -setup c` in MATLAB to see if you have a compiler installed.
 The free MinGW64 compiler can be installed from the MATLAB Add-Ons Explorer
 3. Download and install the Code Sourcery ARM compiler.
 This is a free compiler which you can download using [this direct link.](https://sourcery.mentor.com/sgpp/lite/arm/portal/package8738/public/arm-none-linux-gnueabi/arm-2011.03-41-arm-none-linux-gnueabi.exe).
 If you are using Windows 8 or newer you will need to run the installer in the Windows 7 compatibility mode